 We are now offering limited Spanish & French consultations during the summer terms.

 In recognition of the academic excellence and rich diversity that students with language backgrounds other than English bring to our campus, we have developed free English language acquisition supports for students.

 We offer peer support to develop English speaking skills so students feel more confident presenting their work, participating in class and conversing with classmates and instructors.
 Our specially trained consultants provide you with a comfortable, informal environment for you to practice, ask questions, and get individualized support for your unique needs.

-ELD intake is now closed till September 2021.
-Contact firstname.lastname@example.org if you have questions.
+ELD intake is closed till September 2021.
+Contact firstname.lastname@example.org if you are looking for additional support.